GauravRathi3159/Financial-Analytics/README.md

 Tasked with analyzing the competition for management to provide better results

 PROJECT-Name: Financial Analytics
-Technologies: Business Intelligence                                                                                                                               Skills: Python, Power BI tools & techniques.
+Technologies: Business Intelligence                                                                                                                               Skills: Skills: Python, Power BI tools & techniques.

 OBJECTIVES:
 To provide insights on the competition and market capitalization of the top 500 companies in India through data analysis using Python, Tableau, and Power BI tools and techniques.
 PROJECT DESCRIPTION: